ethereumclassic/ethereumclassic.github.io/content/blog/2023-11-02-etc-proof-of-work-course-introduction/index.md

 ## Part 2: Benefits of POW

 6. ETC Is BTC Philosophy With ETH Technology
-7. The Revolutionary Benefits of Proof of Work?
+7. The Revolutionary Benefits of Proof of Work
 8. POW Promotes Basic Rights
 9. The Meaning of Immutability in POW
 10. The POW Permissionless Paradox